ml-smores/fast/README.md

 1. Download the latest release [here] (https://github.com/ml-smores/fast/releases).
 2. Decompress the file.
 It includes sample data for getting you started quickly.
-3. Open a terminal and type:
+3. Open a terminal and type the following.
+Note that "++" is needed for specifying the ".conf" file.
 ``` java -jar fast-1.0.2-final.jar ++input/FAST+IRT.conf  ````

 Congratulations!
 You just trained a student model (with IRT features) using state of the art technology.